-Exercise is an important part of weight loss and control, so make sure you incorporate that into your daily routine.
-However the pain and discomfort from Avascular Necrosis AVN will certainly be working against you here, so think about using exercises that are appropriate, for example, a floor mounted pedal machine lets you sit in your normal chair and exercise at the same time.
+Regular exercise is an important part of weight loss and control, so make sure you incorporate that into your daily routine.
+However the pain and discomfort from Avascular Necrosis AVN will certainly be working against you here, so think about using exercises that are appropriate, for example, a floor-mounted pedal machine lets you sit in your normal chair and exercise at the same time.
 Don’t be ashamed of using a stick or crutches to help you when out in public.

-Most people should get the nutrients they need through their diet without taking supplements.
-If you do decide to take supplements, check with your doctor as some of these can interact with your prescribed medication.
+Most people will get the nutrients they need through their balanced diet without taking supplements.
+However, if you do decide to take supplements, please check with your doctor as some of these can interact with your prescribed medication.